thaddeus/hardcore-minecraft/README.md

 You should now have a fresh (loading) server in place of your old one.

+## Launch
+Should your world need a restart (without a reset) or you just want a quick way to launch your server, then use `launch.sh`

+Launch will stop any existing screen socks named `minecraft` then start a new one for you.

 ## Setup
 1. Run `setup.sh`
   * This creates the necessary directory structure